-The due date for payment in case of TDS on sale of immovable property under section 194IA is 7th of next month including the month of March Notification 39/2013 (Applicable till month of May 2016).
-The date is extended to 30 days from the end of month beginning from June 2016.
+The due date for payment in case of TDS on sale of immovable property under section 194IA and TDS from rent by Individual or HUF under section 194IB is 30 days from the end of month.
 For eg – TDS deducted on 15th June 2016 is required to paid on or before 30th July 2016.

 These due dates are not applicable for government’s offices or who have any special permission from Assessing Officer.
 There due dates are

 - When TDS is deducted by an office of the Government and tax is paid without production of an income-tax challan